Ltd edition artist print

 Almost twice the size of the open edition and identical scale to that of the original pen and ink drawing.
 Series of 550 limited edition prints titled and signed by the artist.

-Supplied rolled in a protective tube for safe delivery.
+Supplied unmounted and rolled in a protective tube for safe delivery.

 Care for your artist Prints & Canvasses